LATEST: Celebrating 200 years of Hill & Smith Read more

 If in doubt, you can download our venting tips and tricks guide here.

-However, it is important to note that the welded section will no longer be corrosion resistant after welding as the zinc coating is removed.
+However, it is important to note that the welded section will no longer be corrosion resistant after welding as the zinc coating is removed, leaving uncoated steel sections.
 Therefore, the item will likely have to be re-galvanized after welding to ensure it is protected.

 To conclude, you can weld galvanized steel, but it requires extra care and precautions due to the zinc coating created from galvanizing.
 Safety should always be a top priority when working with any welding project, and this is especially true when welding galvanized steel.
 Proper ventilation, protective gear, and surface preparation are key to ensuring you remain safe when welding steel.